rhosen/pick-a-card/README.md

 ## About

-This is a simple react app I built just out of my curiousity.
-This app lets you to choose a playing card and shows it on the UI.
+A simple react app which I built just out of my curiosity.
+This app lets you choose a playing card and shows it on the UI.

 ## Demo